 [00:20:29] Patrick O’Keefe:: We did.

 [00:20:33] Patrick O’Keefe:: That was awesome.
-One day I’ll get to Australia and if they still have it in the office, at SidePoint, because they’re still at SidePoint office.
+One day I’ll get to Australia and if they still have it in the office, at SitePoint, because there’s still a SitePoint office.
 I got to go and just pick it up and look at it myself.
-The one that .net magazine award for Podcast of the Year.
+We won that .NET magazine award for Podcast of the Year.
 Whenever that was, years ago.

 [00:20:47] Karn Broad: Yes, I can’t remember which year off the top of my head at all.
 I’d have to do some serious digging.
 I have all the emails still because I like that.
 That’s me.
 I have emails from back in the ’90s still. [laughs]

 For years, I had wanted to do another podcast about community management.
-Even before the SidePoint podcast started.
-In between the time that I stopped doing the first show and when the SidePoint podcast ended, I had released my first book.
+Even before the SitePoint podcast started.
+In between the time that I stopped doing the first show and when the SitePoint podcast ended, I had released my first book.
 I had released the second book and I had been pretty active speaking at conferences and events about the subject and writing about the subject.